Messiest Reactions To The Extra Spicy Larsa Pippen & Malik Beasley Saga

 — gang (@chrishoee) December 2, 2020

-At this point, it’s safe to say Beasley (24) is an ALL-TIME TERRIBLE CHEATER who took his shot at Pippen (46) IN PUBLIC under one of her Instagram posts ON THE FEED for EVERYBODY to see.
+At this point, it’s safe to say Beasley (24) is an ALL-TIME TERRIBLE CHEATER who shot his shot at Pippen (46) IN PUBLIC under one of her Instagram posts ON THE FEED for EVERYBODY to see.

 Malik Beasley went all in pic.twitter.com/1Yi5TiRUxR